 For example, if there is a $100 Lowes gift card on sale for 20% off then we only have to use $80 in points to purchase it plus we can use a Lowes coupon or buy items on sale at the store…now that’s how you save money!

 Random note: If you’re a Veteran, first of all, thank you for your service and sacrifice!
-Second of all, did you know you can get a 10% discount off ALL purchases at Lowes and Home Depot? (there might be some exceptions when combining with sales but we have never been declined before) How cool is that???
+Second of all, did you know you can get a 10% discount on your purchases at Lowes every day? (there might be some exceptions when combining with sales but we have never been declined before) How cool is that???
 Start using this!
 You can really save on big home projects with this!

 I almost never purchase a drink at these places because I almost always bring my own water!
 2 reasons: first – I’m a bit of a water snob!
-It’s basically all I drink and I’m picky about the taste so while places like Chipotle or Panera will usually give you a cup for free for you to fill with water from their soda machine, I don’t like the taste!
+It’s basically all I drink and I’m picky about the taste (and yes, I can taste a difference 🤣) so while places like Chipotle or Panera will usually give you a cup for free for you to fill with water from their soda machine, I don’t like the taste!
 That leaves me spending an additional $2 for a bottle of water.
 Umm…no thanks!
 I can purchase a whole case for a dollar more at Aldi!